andrePankraz/stable_diffusion/README.md

 Setup Docker container for [Stable Diffusion Web UI](https://github.com/AUTOMATIC1111/stable-diffusion-webui).
 This container encapsulates all necessary Python and CUDA components in a Docker Container.

+- Check [Features](https://github.com/AUTOMATIC1111/stable-diffusion-webui/wiki/Features) for a short description of the Web-UI.
+- Check [PromptHero](https://prompthero.com/stable-diffusion-prompts) for prompt suggestions.

 The tests are performed in a Docker container that also works in the Windows Subsystem for Linux (WSL).
 An NVIDIA graphics card with at least 8 GB VRAM is recommended, depending on the models used.
 CUDA is part of the Docker image, only the NVIDIA graphics driver needs to be installed.